 The earlier an infection or fever is treated, the less likely it is that you will have more serious complications.
 It is very important to find out what is causing the fever so that it can be treated quickly and in the best possible way.

 A body temperature that is between 37C and 38C, it is often called a low grade fever.
 It can also be a sign that something is wrong, particularly if it has been raised for some time.

 A low grade fever might not always need treatment.
-But this can depend on what treatment for cancer you are on.
+But this can depend on the treatment for cancer you are having.

 The 3 phases of fever